bbhtt/firefox-nightly-flatpak/README.md

 The profile location is `~/.var/app/org.mozilla.FirefoxNightly/.mozilla/firefox`

 The flatpak is built from the official Nightly tarball published by Mozilla.
-The search provider, desktop file and run script is taken from [Fedora](https://src.fedoraproject.org/rpms/firefox.git); manifest, preferences, polices and appstream metadata, wrapper are taken from [Mozilla](https://hg.mozilla.org/mozilla-central/file/tip/taskcluster/docker/firefox-flatpak).
-The only difference in permissions is `--socket=x11` is not exposed rather `--socket=fallback-x11` is exposed.
+The search provider, desktop file, run script, manifest, preferences, polices and appstream metadata are taken from [Mozilla](https://hg.mozilla.org/mozilla-central/file/tip/taskcluster/docker/firefox-flatpak).

-Native Wayland with `MOZ_ENABLE_WAYLAND=1` is enabled if the desktop environment is GNOME/KDE/Sway and if the `WAYLAND_DISPLAY` variable is set.

 There are no plans for aarch64 builds.
 Mozilla does not publish tarballs for aarch64 and building from source is not possible.